cdstanford/ccf/people.md

 ## Selection Committee

+{% for p in site.data.people %}
+{% if p.status == "current" %}
+{% include person.html name=p.name img=p.img email=p.email website=p.website topics=p.topics %}
+{% endif %}
+{% endfor %}

+## Volunteering

-We are in the process of forming a selection committee to evaluate applications confidentially.
-We are looking for trusted and reputable community members who are interested in the mission of the program, have diverse experiences and backgrounds, and are sensitive and receptive to student needs and concerns.
+We are generally looking for trusted and reputable community members who are interested in the mission of the program, have diverse and relevant experiences, and are sensitive and receptive to student needs and concerns.

-We welcome nominations!
-Please submit them using [this form](https://forms.gle/rqBME3Abmm59dtXX8).
+If you are interested in getting involved, please [contact us](contact).